 - Measure and track the audiences of publications across all reading platforms to enable the buying and selling of advertising space in these publications

 - Fuse these audiences with brand, digital and other media studies

-The first PAMS was released in April 2018 and measure the audiences of over 150 newspapers, magazines and websites.
+The first PAMS was released in April 2018 and measures the audiences of over 150 newspapers, magazines and websites.

 The sample is 17 300.

-Nielsen Watch conduct this survey on behalf of the PRC.
+Nielsen Watch conducts this survey on behalf of the PRC.

-The next PAMS survey will take place in 2019.
+The next PAMS survey takes place in 2019.

 The PRC Online Reader Panel

-The PRC work very closely with the IAB.
-We are currently busy with a pilot fusion project linking IAB unique browser data with PAMS readership data.
+The PRC work very closely with the IAB and are currently busy with a pilot fusion project linking IAB unique browser data with PAMS readership data.